linktohack/helm-stack/README.md

 Please see below.

 # How
-Golang template + Sprig is quite pleasure to work as a full-feature language.
+Golang template + Sprig are quite a pleasure to work as a full-feature language.

 # Why
 Blog post https://linktohack.com/posts/evaluate-options-to-migrate-from-swarm-to-k8s/

 The same technique can be applied via a proper language instead of using a Helm template but why not standing on the shoulders of giant(s).
-By using Helm (the de facto package manager) we're having the ability to `namespace`d the stack, rollback and so on... for free.
+By using Helm (the de facto package manager) we're having the ability rollback and so on... for free.

 # Extra keys
+These keys are either not existed in `docker-compose` format or have the meaning changed.
+They're should be set via `--set` or second `values.yaml`.

 - Services
   - `services.XXX.kind` (string, overrides automatic kind detection: `Deployment`, `DaemonSet`, `StatefulSet`)
-  - `services.XXX.imagePullSecrets` (string)
+  - `services.XXX.imagePullSecrets` (string, name of the secret)
   - `services.XXX.imagePullPolicy` (string)
   - `services.XXX.serviceAccountName` (string)
-  - `services.XXX.expose` (array, ports to be exposed for other service via `ClusterIP`)
+  - `services.XXX.expose` (array, ports to be exposed for other services via `ClusterIP`)
-  - `services.XXX.ports` (array, ports to be exposed for other service via `LoadBalancer`)
+  - `services.XXX.ports` (array, ports to be exposed via `LoadBalancer`)
-  - `services.XXX.nodePorts` ( ports to be exposed for other service via `NodePort`)
+  - `services.XXX.nodePorts` ( ports to be exposed as `NodePort`)
 - Volumes
-  - `volumes.XXX.storage` (string, default `1Gi`)
+  - `volumes.XXX.storage` (string, default `1Gi` for dynamic provisioner)
   - `volumes.XXX.subPath` (string)
 - Config
-  - `config.XXX.file` (string | null, required by `swarm`, can be set to `null` to mount as directory)
+  - `config.XXX.file` (string | null, required by `swarm`, can be set to `null` to mount config as a directory)
   - `config.XXX.data` (string)
 - Secret
-  - `secrets.XXX.file` (string | null, required by `swarm`, can be set to `null` to mount as directory)
+  - `secrets.XXX.file` (string | null, required by `swarm`, can be set to `null` to mount secret as a directory)
   - `secrets.XXX.data` (string)
   - `secrets.XXX.stringData` (string)
 - Top levels
-  - `chdir` (string, required in case of relative path in volume)
+  - `chdir` (string, required in case of rusing relative paths in volumes)

 # Advance: Full override
-The properies of the manifests can be overridden (merged) with the values from `services.XXX.Kind` and `volumes.XXX.Kind`.
+The properties of the manifests can be overridden (merged) with the values from `services.XXX.Kind` and `volumes.XXX.Kind`...

-You will now to have full control of the output manifests.
-While this is a deep merge operation, apart from the `containers` properties bellow, you cannot set the value of an invidual item inside a list but have to replace the whole list instead.
+You will now have full control of the output manifests.
+While this is a deep merge operation, apart from the `containers` properties bellow, you cannot set the value of an individual item inside a list but have to replace the whole list instead.

-The full list of all the `Kind`s can be found in the example bellow, please note that `services.XXX.imagePullPolicy`, `volumes.XXX.storage`, `configs.XXX.data` have are recognized as extra keys.
+The full list of all the `Kind`s can be found in the listing below, please note that `services.XXX.imagePullPolicy`, `volumes.XXX.storage`, `configs.XXX.data` `secrets.XXX.stringData` are already recognized as extra keys.

 ```yaml
 services: